QuantEcon/lecture-python.myst/lectures/svd_intro.md

 \hat A = U \tilde A U^T = U W \Lambda W^{-1} U^T
 $$ (eq:eqeigAhat)

-Evidently, according to equation {eq}`eq:eqeigAhat`, the diagonal matrix $\Lambda$ contains eigenvalues of
+According to equation {eq}`eq:eqeigAhat`, the diagonal matrix $\Lambda$ contains eigenvalues of
 $\hat A$ and corresponding eigenvectors of $\hat A$ are columns of the matrix $UW$.

-Thus, the systematic (i.e., not random) parts of the $X_t$ dynamics captured by our first-order vector autoregressions   are described by
+It follows that the systematic (i.e., not random) parts of the $X_t$ dynamics captured by our first-order vector autoregressions   are described by

 $$
 X_{t+1} = U W \Lambda W^{-1} U^T  X_t